-A common lament I hear from parents I work with is that there is less and less quality time spent with their girls as they grow up.
+A common lament I hear from parents I coach is that there is less and less quality time spent with their girls as they grow up.
 In between school, work, homework, activities and friends, it’s difficult to carve out time to hang out as a family.
 Complicating the issue further is the pervasiveness of screens in our lives.
-We all know that our presence is a present and even having a phone in our line of vision impacts the quality of our conversations and sense of connection.
+We all know that our undivided attention is a gift to our kids and having a phone in our line of vision impacts the quality of our conversations and sense of connection.

 How do we keep technology in check as it’s grown more and more entrenched in our daily lives?